DziubanMaciej/cmag/README.md

 # Roadmap
 This is a current list of items left to do in this project.
 It may shrink and grow over time, but should be kept relatively up to date.
 - project wide
-  - [ ] Implement installing to PATH with `make install`.
-Update README build instructions, so it installs *cmag*.
   - [ ] Add some presentation and screenshots of the browser in this README.
   - [ ] Add cmag version.
 Store it in project files, return it from binaries and validate it when loading projects.
 - cmag